twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jhaneyya-sayadaw/04-bm-t2-realization-comes-from-right-attention-jhaneyya%zh.rst

 =============================================================

 :date: 2026-02-06
-:modified: 2026-02-06
+:modified: 2026-03-01
 :tags: publication, Bhikkhu Uttamo, Sayadaw Jhaneyya, Sayadaw U Jhaneyya, With an Open Mind
 :category: path of nirvana
 :summary: Realization Comes from Right Attention (With an Open Mind-- Dhamma Talks by Sayadaw Jhaneyya)

-Realization Comes from Right Attention (Talk 2, Burma)
+Dhamma Talk 2: Realization Comes from Right Attention

 Diṭṭhi is the main enemy (the defiled mind).
 If one cannot abandon wrong view, one cannot abandon craving, greed, and lust.